All Episodes

 You probably didn't see it, but we aired it for you.

-Can't get anything done, taking all this time.
+Can't get anything done.

-Uh it's a bad impression he's leaving.
+It's a bad impression he's leaving.

-Matthews go, oh no, Dan.
+Matthews going, oh, no, Dan.

-No, no, no, I know.
+No, no, no, no, no, no.

 And he starts it this way.

-I must confess until recently I had no idea what Twitter was.
+I must confess until recently, I had no idea what Twitter was.

-Even now I'm not completely sure how it's best used.
+Even now, I'm not completely sure how it's best used.

-When I want to post something, the younger, more tech savvy people in my office help me out.
+When I want to post something, the younger, more tech-savvy people in my office help me out.

-But I but I do know this.
+But I do know this.

 If you search Twitter for Dan Rather over the past few days, you probably can guess why I feel the need to write this column.